boniface/quick.io/docs/applications.rst

 Initialization
 --------------

 The thread will first be spooled up during server initialization: during this time, the thread will receive a call to `app_init()`.
 This function should setup all the application's internal structures, request its configuration be loaded, validate any configuration, and, if anything fails, `return FALSE`, thus causing the server to fail loading.
-It might also be helpful (for debugging) to spit out a message with `ERROR()` before failing.
+It might also be helpful (for debugging) to spit out a message with `CRITICAL()` before failing.
 If everything goes well, however, the application should `return TRUE`, indicating that it is ready to run.

 .. note:: `app_init()` is an optional function; if it's not implemented, it will be assumed that the application is set to run.